raczek-piotr/Dungeon_of_Shadow_Imps/curses/characters.md

-# Dungeons of Shadow Imps Base_0.3
+# Dungeons of Shadow Imps Base_0.4
+## Dice
+`1D2 2H80%` means
+you roll 1D2 if you hit the target (80% to hit), and you try o hit it 2 times
 ## Races
 ### Human:
 -  Warrior